C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 Even though our sample is small (only two pages from a very extensive revision history), please try to answer the following questions:

-- How does the historical narrative of a Wikipedia article change over time?
+- How does the historical narrative of the article change over time?
 - What type of contributions do editors make?
 - By looking at the names of editors, do you notice the existence of bots?
 What does the collaboration between humans and non-human agents signify for the production of history in the digital age?